Skip to main content

 FASHN AI co-founders bootstrap into the virtual try-on market

-• Aya and Dan Bochman are childhood friends from Tel Aviv who married at 22 and 24, and now run FASHN AI from their living room in Belgrade.
+• Aya Bochman and Dan Bochman are childhood friends from Tel Aviv who married at 22 and 24, and now run FASHN AI from Belgrade.

-• The global virtual try-on market is projected to reach $38.92 billion by 2030, with Zalando preparing its own solution for 2026.
+• The global virtual try-on market is projected to reach $38.92 billion by 2030, with Zara already onboard and Google entering the space.

 From Tel Aviv to Belgrade, Via a Living Room